maejok-xx/MAEJOK-TOOLS-FISHTANK/README.md

 - Quick Scroll to bottom (click "Auto-scroll off")
 - Toggle in Chat: Timestamps/Avatars/Clans/XP/Emotes/Consumables/System Messages & Medals
 - And it's all controllable via Integrated Settings Panel
-- ContextHelper9000 (click any @User_Mention and all their  messages [if any] will become outlined with purple.
+- ContextHelper9000 (click any @User_Mention and all their  messages [if any] will be highlighted in purple.
 To remove, click any other one of their mentions or one of their messages.)
 - and a few other small tweaks

 I will be adding more features at more ideas ARISE \o/.